WebBluetoothCG/web-bluetooth/implementation-status.md

 * [Mac](https://crbug.com/364359): Requires OS X Yosemite or later.
   * Some MacBooks may not work: Check "About this Mac" / "System Report" / "Bluetooth" and verify that Low Energy is supported.
 * [Linux](https://crbug.com/570344): Requires Kernel 3.19+ and [BlueZ](http://www.bluez.org/) 5.41+ installed.
 Read [How to get Chrome Web Bluetooth working on Linux](https://acassis.wordpress.com/2016/06/28/how-to-get-chrome-web-bluetooth-working-on-linux/).
-  * Note that Bluetooth daemon needs to run with experimental interfaces: `sudo /usr/sbin/bluetoothd -E`
+  * Note that Bluetooth daemon needs to run with experimental interfaces if BlueZ version is lower than 5.43: `sudo /usr/sbin/bluetoothd -E`
 * [Windows](https://crbug.com/507419): Requires Windows 8.1.
   * To discover devices the user hasn't yet manually paired, requires Windows 10.